 Diversity, Equity, Inclusion, and Access

-AFP Advancement Northwest is committed to building on the invaluable work of AFP Washington in promoting diversity in our profession—recognized year after year through AFP’s Friends of Diversity designation.
+AFP Advancement Northwest is committed to building on the invaluable work of AFP Global in promoting diversity in our profession—recognized year after year through AFP’s IDEA Champion designation.

 At AFP Advancement Northwest, diversity encompasses race, ethnicity, gender, religion, physical ability, age, geography, sexual orientation, gender identity & expression, and income.

 Recognizing the incredible importance of diversity in the nonprofits represented—from large and well-established institutions to small and emerging grassroots groups—the AFP Advancement Northwest Inclusion, Diversity, Equity and Access Committee lead the focus on: